sawyermcbride/surgeview-app/docs/api.md

 # Introduction
-This api involves includes many different resources for our client application to interact with.
+This api includes many different resources for our client application to interact with.
 ---
 These include Campaigns, Customers, Statistics, and YouTube service.